 Competitive bidding, when a project is announced and construction companies organize a proposal for procurement.
 This is also known as design-bid-build.
 Separate contracts from each project team ensure specialized relationships with the project owner, and there is lots of communication between different parties.

 In this project delivery method, the project owner hires a construction manager to handle the entire project, from designing to the end of construction.
 There’s a guaranteed maximum price (GMP) set during the bidding stage.

 Overall, design-build is the most popular method for construction project completion.
 Like everything else in life, however, not everyone agrees with the data.

-Critics of the design-build method claim that the process sets the stage for contractors to make decisions outside their area of expertise, while proponents counter that design-build brings value engineering into the design process at the onset of a project.
+Critics of the design-build method claim that the process sets the stage for contractors to make decisions outside their area of expertise, while proponents counter that design-build brings value of hands-on engineering into the design process at the onset of a project, creating a teamwork element.

-In fact, one major reward from using design-build is the fact that both the contractor and the designer are on the same team.
-And, often times, contractors have valuable input when it comes to potential flaws in design or process.
+In fact, one major reward from using design-build is the fact that both the construction services and design services are on the same team.
+And, oftentimes, contractors have valuable input when it comes to potential flaws in design or process.